datazuul/datazuul.github.io/topics/development/javascript/_posts/2023-05-31-angular-part15-api-backend.md

 * Copy the data from `src/app/housing.service.ts` array `housingLocationList` to the file and assign a new array variable to it:
 * Put property keys in double quotes and replce single quotes with double quotes (search and replace...)

-Final file `db.json` in top of app directory `angular-hello-world`:
+Final file `db.json` in top of app directory `tutorial-angular-homes`:

 ```
 {